terracat474/skeleton-schema/README.md

 You can contribute to impulse: Enhanced by making a pull request.

 ## Copyright
 impulse was originally developed by vingard @ 2i.games. impulse: Enhanced is a refresh of the said framework, developed under vanilla Studios.
-The version this framework is built on is **1.74** (latest public release).